FireIceMan/GLC_framework/linguistics/README.md

 ### There are two version program: `Case_by_case.ipynb` and `Run_All.ipynb`

-The former is used to run case by case and see details of program, the beginner is suggested to use this program first.
+The former is used to run case by case and see details of program, the beginner is suggested to use this program.

 ### Take Chinese for example: